mpdf/mpdf.github.io/what-else-can-i-do/backgrounds-borders.md

 ## Border for In-line elements

-<p>A border can be also be specified for in-line elements, but with more limited options for the properties.
-See <a href="{{ "/css-stylesheets/supported-css.html" | prepend: site.baseurl }}">Supported CSS</a>.</p>
+A border can be also be specified for in-line elements, but with more limited options for the properties.
+See <a href="{{ "/css-stylesheets/supported-css.html" | prepend: site.baseurl }}">Supported CSS</a>.

 # Auto-padding

-<p>Note that mPDF does not by default clip/wrap the content of the box to allow for the curved border (which CSS3 states should).
+Note that mPDF does not by default clip/wrap the content of the box to allow for the curved border (which CSS3 states should).
 Therefore you need to allow enough padding inside the box.
-Alternatively you can set the variable <span class="parameter">$autoPadding</span> to <span class="smallblock">TRUE</span> (default=<span class="smallblock">FALSE</span>); this automatically increases the padding in block elements with border-radius set - as required.</p>
+Alternatively you can set the variable <span class="parameter">$autoPadding</span> to <span class="smallblock">TRUE</span> (default=<span class="smallblock">FALSE</span>); this automatically increases the padding in block elements with border-radius set - as required.

 # Background clipping